 In 2013, City Council requested an update to existing local area plans that have significant remaining development or redevelopment capacity, in order to align with the Municipal Development Plan (MDP).

-Currently, The City is working on developing a new Area Structure Plan (ASP) for the Springbank Hill area, identified in the East Springbank ASP and Appendix 1: East Springbank 1 Community Plan.
-The new plan, to be known as the Springbank Hill ASP, will guide and direct the specific land use, subdivision and development decisions for approximately 189 acres of land, outlined below.
+Currently, The City is working on developing a new Area Structure Plan (ASP) for the Springbank Hill area, identified in the East Springbank ASP.
+The intent of the project is to bring forward a new ASP, to be known as the Springbank Hill ASP.
+The new plan will retain existing policy direction for developed portions of the area and will provide new development guidance, only within the study area.

 This project will respond to Council’s direction to prepare a new local area plan to be known as the Springbank Hill ASP.
 The new ASP will maximize potential development and/or redevelopment opportunities and capacity, offering solutions for landowners in the area.
 As well, this project combines the direction on future development within the study area into one document, instead of two.

 This process is unlikely to affect properties in existing neighbourhoods, which have already been developed or approved for subdivision.
-Instead, the process will impact areas within the Springbank Hill ASP boundary that currently do not have a Land Use Bylaw 1p2007 land use district or subdivision approved.
+Instead, the process will impact areas within the Springbank Hill ASP Study Area that currently do not have a Land Use Bylaw 1P2007 land use district or subdivision approved.

 The City engaged with the public in a number of Open Houses and workshops in 2013.
 Additional engagement opportunities will be available at future stages of the project.
 The study area and site design concepts provided below are subject to change based on information being reviewed by The City.
 A new Land Use Concept map is expected to be completed upon review of technical information pertaining to servicing within the study area.